Officers

 Gary E. Schweikert

-He is the recipient of many awards, including the International Geneva Association’s Restaurateur of the Year, the Cardinal’s Award by the Cardinal’s Committee of the Laity, and the Humanitarian of the Year Award of the American Jewish Committee.
+He is the recipient of many awards, including the International Geneva Association’s Restaurateur of the Year, the Cardinal’s Award by the Archdiocese of NY Cardinal’s Committee, the Humanitarian of the Year Award of the American Jewish Committee, and is a past Chairman of the Hotel Association of New York City.

 Ed Boran